 In the fall of 2019, we will welcome our incoming students into an inviting new space filled with natural light, ample workspace, comfortable seating and full internet connectivity.
 During the construction no existing study spaces will be closed and disruption to library users will be kept to a minimum.

-- Excavation and removal of a portion of concrete wall on the south side.
+- Through June 8 (approximately): Drilling and grouting of Micropiles.
 This work will be moderately noisy.

 All work will take place between the hours of 7 am and 4 pm in adherence with City of Toronto noise bylaws.

 Please visit this page regularly for updates and important messages about the Robarts Common construction.